San Antonio Area Freeway System

 as traffic increased substantially in the 1990s, the signs were moved to their

-during peak periods, exasperating many a motorist.
+interchange during peak periods frequently backs-up, exasperating many

 In a typical cloverleaf, the yield signs are